alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Python has been used to enhance the user experience and add functionalities like: copy/paste iterator data, load/save palette's libraries, load/save Flame's file format, responses/automations to user actions, and much more.

-FLAM3 for SideFX Houdini generates a live point cloud of the fractal Flame being worked on, which is the actual render.
+FLAM3H™ generates a live point cloud of the fractal Flame being worked on, which is the actual render.
 From there to the final image, it is left to the users ( aka points rendering ).
 With Houdini integrated Karma renderer, you will be able to render the generated fractal Flames in nearly real time.